michael-moscatt/wordbolt/README.md

 ## Acknowledgments

-* Special thanks to J for playtesting
+* Special thanks to J for playtesting and wording